-GOVERNOR-General Quentin Bryce recently launched Families Like Mine, a resource from national mental health organisation Beyondblue for parents and families of young lesbian, gay, bisexual and gender diverse young people.
+GOVERNOR-General Quentin Bryce recently launched Families Like Mine, a resource from national mental health organisation Beyondblue for parents and families of lesbian, gay, bisexual and gender diverse young people.

 Distributed online, the multimedia guide features videos and practical advice from young people and their families, aiming to address the alarming over-representation of LGBTI people in mental health statistics.